 “Data structuring is key for enhancing performance, assuring safety, and rationalizing costs.
 For starters, it is imperative that the asset register is built into a functional location hierarchy, with all parent and child relationships defined, so that the interdependencies of equipment are known.
 During the planning phase, having this information available will help planners to group maintenance by system, which allows you to minimize system outage by taking it offline once to carry out all the maintenance of equipment within that system, in one campaign.

-In addition to this, standardizing the planner groups and work centres, and allocating them correctly will direct the work to the correct discipline for planning and preparation purposes, and ensure that subsequent costs are captured within the right budget/bucket.
+In addition to this, standardizing the planner groups and work centers, and allocating them correctly will direct the work to the correct discipline for planning and preparation purposes, and ensure that subsequent costs are captured within the right budget/bucket.